Meat

 Unsafe

-Cooked ground meat should not be stored at pantry temperatures due to rapid bacterial growth.
+Cooked meat should not be stored at room temperature for extended periods due to rapid bacterial growth.

 Refrigerator